ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 Method for verifying human identity during electronic sale transactions.
 A method is presented for facilitating sales transactions by electronic media.
 A bar code or a design is tattooed on an individual.
 Before the sales transaction can be consummated, the tattoo is scanned with a scanner (such as the symbol ls4278).
 Characteristics about the scanned tattoo are compared to characteristics about other tattoos stored on a computer database in order to verify the identity of the buyer.
 Once verified, the seller may be authorized to debit the buyer’s electronic bank account in order to consummate the transaction.
 The seller’s electronic bank account may be similarly updated.

-US PATENT 5,539,705 – ULTRASONIC SPEECH TRANSLATOR AND COMMUNICATIONS SYSTEM — ADVANCED TO ONE OF SATELLITE TECHNOLOGICAL HARASSMENT EFFORTS FROM OPERATION CENTERS
+US PATENT 5,539,705 – ULTRASONIC SPEECH TRANSLATOR AND COMMUNICATIONS SYSTEM — TECHNOLOGICAL HARASSMENT EFFORTS FROM OPERATION CENTERS

 A wireless communication system undetectable by radio frequency methods for converting audio signals, including human voice, to electronic signals in the ultrasonic frequency range, transmitting the ultrasonic signal by way of acoustical pressure waves across a carrier medium, including gases, liquids, or solids, and reconverting the ultrasonic acoustical pressure waves back to the original audio signal.
 The ultrasonic speech translator and communication system (20) includes an ultrasonic transmitting device (100) and an ultrasonic receiving device (200).
 The ultrasonic transmitting device (100) accepts as input (115) an audio signal such as human voice input from a microphone (114) or tape deck.